StephanWagner/worldMapSvg/README.md

 # worldMapSvg

-A detailed SVG world map and single country maps including separated maps for autonomous regions, distinct island groups and disputed territories in the Miller cylindrical projection.
+A detailed SVG world map and single country maps including separated maps for autonomous regions, distinct island groups and disputed territories in the Miller cylindrical projection (ESRI:54003).

 ---